The Hollywood Name Game: The Profound Impact of Movie Company Titles on the Industry

 Step 3: Keep It Memorable

-✔ Shorter names are smoother to remember.
+✔ Shorter names are easier to remember.

 ✔ Avoid overly generic words like “Media” or “Films” unless paired with something strong.